thom99/thom99/README.md

   (previously handled by an external web software), bringing the entire flow into the main platform.

 I enjoy working on complex systems and transforming them into **clear, maintainable, and user-friendly solutions**.

+At **UniCredit**, I worked on large-scale enterprise applications, developing **microfrontend architectures** for **sell and post-sell flows** of financial products such as:
+- Cards
+- Acquiring solutions
+- Insurance products

+These applications were used by internal operators and required high standards in terms of **security, accessibility, scalability, and code quality**.

 ---